We wrote this beginner’s guide to help you understand some of the basics and where your time is best spent to maximize impact.

 What is technical SEO?

 Technical SEO is the practice of optimizing your website to help search engines find, crawl, understand, and index your pages.
 It helps increase visibility and rankings in search engines.
+It matters for AI search, too.

 How complicated is technical SEO?